schellingerhout/schellingerhout.github.io/_posts/2019-09-12-datatransmission3.md

 * If the record was dynamically allocated then dispose it after transmission

 ### Generalizing transmission ###
-The process of transmission follows a predictable path and may lend itself well to using generics and anonymous methods.
+The process of transmission as described above follows a predictable path and may lend itself well to using generics and anonymous methods.
 The problem is that pointers to records do not give us virtual type info, but we could use the typeinfo of a specific record type to generalize our data.

-Here is the basic idea.
-Call a generic method that is specialized by record type.
-This method accepts an anonymnous method that supplies a `var` parameter of this record type that can be filled out with data to transmit.
-The record parameter passed into the anonymous method would already be populated with default values in the generic method, which also manages the lifetime of the record.
-From the sender side this would like something like this  :
+Here is the basic idea: When sending a record call a generic method that gets specialized by the record type `Send<TxLineRec>(...)`,  we could also pass an anonymous callback method so we can be populate the data in the record (beside the header).
+This anonymous method will give the caller the record to manipulate via a var parameter.
+If we transmit a list we'll have to pass a count and receive an anonymous callback that presents both the record and its index in the list.

+To facilitate the generic calls, I'll wrap these Send calls ina

+## The Transmitter Class ##

+### Interface ###
+Here is an example of what my transmitter class could look like:

+{% highlight pascal %}
+Type

+  TSendConfigProc<T> = reference to procedure(var A: T);
+  TSendConfigProcIter<T> = reference to procedure(var A: T; AIndex: integer);

+  TTxer = class
+    public

+     class procedure SendRecord(ARecord: PTxRec); static;
+     class procedure SendRecords(ARecordArray: PTxRec; ACount: integer); static;

+     class procedure Send<T>(AConfigureProc: TSendConfigProc<T>); overload;
+     class procedure Send<T>(ANumRecords: integer; AConfigureProc: TSendConfigProcIter<T>); overload;
+   end;
+{% endhighlight %}

+For our transmitter class we'll add the ability to send records and an array of records with a `Send` command that is generic and will take either an anonymous method to configure a record, or a count and an anonymous method that will configure a record, plus provide the index of the active item.

+The sample transmitter class also has `SendRecord` and `SendRecords` that are direct one-to-one wrappers of the DLL signatures.
+I'll explain the reason for these a bit later.

+### Generic Methods ###

+{% highlight pascal %}

+class procedure TTxer.Send<T>(AConfigureProc: TSendConfigProc<T>);
+Var
+  L: T;
+begin
+  L := TxRec.Default<T>;
+  AConfigureProc(L);
+  SendRecord(@L);
+end;

+class procedure TTxer.Send<T>(ANumRecords: integer; AConfigureProc: TSendConfigProcIter<T>);
+Var
+  LDynArray: TArray<T>;
+  i: integer;
+  LDefault : T;
+begin
+  SetLength(LDynArray, ANumRecords);

+  LDefault := TxRec.Default<T>;

+  for i := 0 to ANumRecords-1 do
+  begin
+    LDynArray[i] := LDefault;
+    AConfigureProc(LDynArray[i], i);
+  end;
+  SendRecords(@LDynArray[0], ANumRecords);
+end;

+{% endhighlight %}

+These calls facilitate the steps in our process as follows
+* We obtain a record filled with appropriate `size` and `rectype` values by our `TxRec.Default<T>` method
+* The API Consumer populate the data to transmit via the anonymous methods of types `TSendConfigProc<T>` and `TSendConfigProcIter<T>`
+* The record is transmitted via `SendRecord` and `SendRecords`
+* The records are disposed when the `L: T` variable and the reference counted `TArray<T>` dynamic array going out of scope

+We will examine each of these in more detail

+### Initializing Records ###

+Delphi constants allow for a loophole to modify values that should not change, all you have to do is obtain a pointer to the constant and you can manipulate the values.
+This makes using constants with pointer types particularly dangerous.

+In this code you will see that I keep the scope of referencing the constant via pointer as small as possible.
+{% highlight pascal %}

+class function TxRec.Default<T>: T;
+var
+  PT: ^T; // this will be a pointer to a const, do not modify values via this pointer begin

+  if TypeInfo(T) =  TypeInfo(TxPointRec) then
+	PT := @DefaultPointRec
+  else if TypeInfo(T) =  TypeInfo(TxLineRec) then
+	PT := @DefaultLineRec
+  else if TypeInfo(T) =  TypeInfo(TxArcRec) then
+	PT := @DefaultArcRec
+  else if TypeInfo(T) =  TypeInfo(TxPolyLineRec) then
+	PT := @DefaultPolyLineRec
+  else if TypeInfo(T) =  TypeInfo(TxGeometryListRec) then
+	PT := @DefaultGeometryListRec
+  else
+    PT := nil; // raise exception

+  result := PT^; //We Copy value, so the constant is not inadvertently modified end;

+{% endhighlight %}

+You may recall that I added methods `SendRecord` and `SendRecords` to my transmitter class, the reason I did so was that a generic method cannot use the imported DLL method directly unless it is in the interface section of the unit.
+Similarly here: The defaultrecords will need to be declared in the interface section with the records.
+Unfortunately, even though records support constant declaration within the record name scope, we cannot declare a self constant such as we can with classes.
+So we'll have to declare these record constants separate from our records in the interface section of the unit.

+### Populating the Record ###

+The anonymous method passed by the consumer of the API serves as a way to populate the record

 {% highlight pascal %}
   TXer.Send<TxLineRec>(